maruel/query-github-runner/README.md

 See recent actions at
 https://github.com/maruel/query-github-runner/actions/workflows/query_windows.yml
-to see the output of the workflow.
+to see the output of all the things queried in the workflow.

 Here's a few interesting bits: